facebookarchive/Facebook-For-OpenCart/FAQ.md

 # Syncing of OpenCart products to Facebook catalog
 1. How does the plugin sync the OpenCart products to Facebook catalog?
     - We are using a daily scheduled generated feed to sync the OpenCart products to Facebook catalog.
+    - If you need to re-sync the catalog immediately after updating product details in OpenCart, please follow the steps as below:
+        - Click button Manage Settings, in the Management View, click Catalog in the left menu.
+        - In Catalog page, click the button to Open Catalog Manager.
+        - In Catalog Manager, open Product Data Sources, click Request Update Now button whenever you need to sync catalog immediately.
+[Screenshot](https://drive.google.com/open?id=1zdpdAHnG7-Tte_iyAjBswRgwTX6g-4wG)

 2. I made changes to my OpenCart products by using 3rd party extensions, such as importing new products in bulk or updating product prices in bulk.
 Why are my changes not reflected on Facebook catalog.
     - Our scheduled sync is performed on a daily basis.